dts who we are banner

 The Problem

-Despite a rising number of cyberattacks in Canada, thousands of available cybersecurity positions remain unfilled.
-The lack of diversity within the cybersecurity talent pool is also a challenge, with only 20% of cybersecurity workers identifying as women and 25% as Indigenous, Black or a person of colour.1 Despite growing demand for cybersecurity talent, educational and career pathways for those interested in entering the field can be unclear.
-Further, there’s often a disparity in skills and competencies related to cybersecurity that employers are looking for, with the skills undergraduate students are entering the workforce with.
+Despite rising cyberattacks in Canada, thousands of cybersecurity positions remain unfilled.
+The lack of diversity within the cybersecurity talent pool is also a challenge, with only 20% of cybersecurity workers identifying as women and 25% as Indigenous, Black or a person of colour.1 For those interested in cybersecurity careers, educational and career pathways can be unclear—so there is often a gap between the skills employers are looking for and the skills students have when they enter the workforce.

 How We Are Solving It

-ICTC’s Cybersecurity Training & Workforce Integrated Learning Program will aim to address this disparity and strengthen Canada’s cybersecurity talent pool by providing 150 women and non-binary post-secondary education students access to Microsoft training and certification, mentorship and experiential learning opportunities — one of which is a 16-week paid work-integrated learning placement in cybersecurity.
-Employers also receive up to $7,000 in wage subsidies for each student placement.
+ICTC’s Cybersecurity Training & Workforce Integrated Learning Program (CTWIL) strengthens Canada’s cybersecurity talent pool by providing women and non-binary post-secondary students access to mentorship, experiential learning, and Microsoft training and certifications.
+The initiative also supports employers to hire women+ and non-binary cybersecurity talent into paid work-integrated learning placements, providing wage subsidies of up to $7,000 to eligible employers.

-The program’s training includes job-readiness training seminars; certifications in fundamentals for identity, security, compliance and artificial intelligence; membership to the Women in Cybersecurity Global community; a dedicated mentor from the Global Mentorship initiative and access to ICTC’s library of WIL e-Learning courses.
+The program includes job-readiness training seminars; certifications in fundamentals for identity, security compliance and artificial intelligence; dedicated mentors; access to ICTC’s library of e-Learning courses; networking opportunities, and much more.

 The Result

-CTWIL provided over 160 participants across British Columbia, Alberta, Manitoba, Ontario and the Atlantic provinces with technical and interpersonal skills through cybersecurity courses, industry certifications, and job-readiness training.
+In 2023, DIGITAL co-investment in CTWIL provided over 160 participants across British Columbia, Alberta, Manitoba, Ontario and the Atlantic provinces with technical and interpersonal skills through cybersecurity courses, industry certifications, and job-readiness training.
 100% of students were women or persons who identified as non-binary.
-Furthermore, 80 students successfully completed experiential learning opportunities with participating employers, such as work-integrated learning placements, capstone projects, and Cyber Range simulations, and 44% of students received job offers for digital roles.
+Furthermore, 80 students completed experiential learning opportunities, such as work-integrated learning placements, capstone projects, and Cyber Range simulations, and 44% of students received job offers for digital roles.

-ICTC’s partnership with Women in Cybersecurity (WiCyS) and Global Mentorship Initiatives (GMI) provided students with valuable networking and mentorship opportunities with established professionals in cybersecurity and other ICT fields.
-In addition, ICTC’s collaboration with the Communications Securities Establishment Canada (CSE) provided an incredible opportunity for students to attend an in-person event at their headquarters in Ottawa.
-It also set a foundation for ICTC’s current partnership with CSE, through which they offer tailored training to returning students.
+ICTC’s partnership with Women in Cybersecurity (WiCyS) and Global Mentorship Initiatives (GMI) and collaboration with Microsoft provided students with valuable networking and mentorship opportunities with established professionals in cybersecurity and other ICT fields, and course certification opportunities.
+In addition, ICTC’s initial collaboration with the Communications Securities Establishment Canada (CSE) set the foundation for ICTC’s continued partnership with CSE, through which they offer tailored training to returning students and serve as an active talent pool.

 Project Lead